Writing Prompt: Give Your Character an Insecurity

 PRACTICE

 Take fifteen minutes to write about a character with a glaring insecurity and force them to face it to get what they want.
-Share your practice in the comments and encourage one another!
+Share your practice in the Pro Practice Workshop and encourage one another!